bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 It would be a good idea to have a polyline that goes somewhere else first before reaching to the destination box.
 If this is going to be the case, we place the "intermediate" points at the command line.
-In the following example the intermediate point is the one that is 3 grid distance above the starting anchor.
+In the following example the flow would have started from the first anchor point, reaching an intermediate point that is 3 grid distance above it, followed by another intermediate point that is 1 grid distance to the right and 2 grid distance above the first intermediate point, before finally landing on the second anchor point.

     box.1 "Hello" (0,0)
     box.2 "World" (4,4)
     box.3 "World2" (-4,4)
-    flow.1_n.2_w.3_e [v:3]
+    flow.1_n.2_w <,3> <1,2>

-The intermediate points should best be specified using relative coordsinates, as it will be relative to the anchor point of the first box.
+The intermediate points should best be specified using the "flow" coordinates, as it will be relative to the anchor and to the subsequent intermediate points.
 However, absolute points can also allowed.

     box.1 "Hello" (0,0)
     box.2 "World" (4,4)
     box.3 "World2" (-4,4)
-    flow.1_n.2_w.3_e (0,5)
+    flow.1_n.2_w (0,5)

-If the flow is not going to happen between two boxes but rather to a free point somewhere, then the flow-command should be specified with just a single box ID, and additional intermediate points should be supplied.
-In the following example a flow should emanate from the north anchor of the box, and extend itself to a point that is 3 grid units above.
+In the case where only a single box is encountered in the flow command, then the flow line would have landed to a free point if some intermediate points are given.
+Otherwise the flow is not drawn.
+Following example would have shown a flow that goes out from the first anchor point and extend for 3 grid distances upwards.

     box.1 "Hello" (0,0)
-    flow.1_n [v:3]
+    flow.1_n <,3>

 # The 'record' and 'playback' commands